Leyte, Leyte

-Leyte (IPA: ['lɛɪte]), officially the Municipality of Leyte (Bungto han Leyte; Bayan ng Leyte), is a 4th class municipality in the province of Leyte, Philippines.
+Leyte (IPA: ['lɛɪte]), officially the Municipality of Leyte (Bungto han Leyte; Bayan ng Leyte), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 40,397 people.

 History

 There are several versions as to how the place got its name.
 One of these relates that according to tradition, toward the west of the present town of Carigara, was a village ruled by Datu Ete.
 When the Augustinian Fathers heard of the region, they went to the place in order to Christianize the natives.
 They sailed by boat towards a small bay that swelled into a big river.
 Disembarking at a small village near the bank of the river, the friars asked the natives for direction.
 The natives, not knowing the language, answered, "Hira Ete" - which means, "the place belonged to Ete."
 The friars thought the natives meant that the name of the place was called Hiraete, hence their communications with their superiors referred to the place as Hiraite.